 I’m continually reminded that simply “thinking things through” or strong determination can force an outcome; however, it might not be the wisest one.
 In fact, from a spiritual perspective, thinking it through and making things happen by sheer will/Ego are the least effective ways to encourage healing and transformation.

-Although I’m twenty five years into the practice of Pilates, and recognize it's numerous benefits, I continue to be most inspired by the body’s ability to change, heal and transform.
+Although I’m twenty six years into the practice of Pilates, and recognize it's numerous benefits, I continue to be most inspired by the body’s ability to change, heal and transform.